 - Maternity Pay Period (MPP)

 - The period of up to 39 weeks during which SMP can be paid.

 - Maternity certificate provided by a midwife or doctor.
 This is available up to 20 weeks before the baby is due.
 SMP cannot be paid without this.

 Ordinary Statutory Paternity Pay (OSPP)

 OSPP is paid to partners who take time off to care for the baby or support the mother in the first few weeks after the birth.
-OSPP was previously known as Statutory Paternity Pay.
+OSPP was previously known as SPP.

 - a biological father